formancehq/stack/components/fctl/membershipclient/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiReadUserRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadUserOfOrganizationRequest struct via the builder pattern

 Name | Type | Description  | Notes